Leatherleaf is a native perennial evergreen shrub of boreal wet areas. It grows on woody branched stems 8 inches to 4 feet high.

 Varieties: At one time 3 variety names were published: var. angustifolia, var. latifolia and var. nana.
 None are accepted today and all are synonyms for Chamaedaphne calyculata.

-Above: Leatherleaf grows on woody branching stems with the prior years leaves remaining until after flowering.
+Above: Leatherleaf grows on woody branching stems with the prior years leaves remaining until flowering.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.

 Below:- 1st photo - The urn shaped flowers have united petals until the narrowest part of the throat, then the tips reflex.
 Only the style protrudes from the corolla.
-2nd photo - the calyx has 5 triangular/ovate lobes with 2 small bracteoles at the base.
+2nd photo - the small calyx has 5 triangular/ovate lobes with 2 small bracteoles at the base.

 Below: The upperside and underside of the new leaves that form after flowering.
 Note the brownish/yellowish scales, more pronounced in the 3rd photo of late summer.